nxtlo/sain/.github/ISSUE_TEMPLATE/features_request.md

 ---
 name: Feature Request
 about: A tracking issue for a feature request.
-title: Feature tracking issue for `Feature Name`
+title: tracking issue for `Feature Name`
 labels: C-feature-request
 ---
 <!--